 What is Environmental Systems Engineering?

 Environmental systems engineers may take on a variety of tasks or roles, including design projects such as water reclamation facilities, air pollution control systems, wastewater treatment systems, technical support for remediation projects or legal actions, hazardous waste management, stream restoration, environmental investigations, and assessing the environmental impact of proposed construction projects.
+They also analyze safety and exposure hazards and design safe environments for workers and the general public.

 Environmental systems engineers also collaborate with environmental scientists, urban and regional planners, hazardous-waste technicians, and other engineers to address environmental problems and environmental sustainability.